TylerRado/Purchasing_Store/README.md

 ## 🛠️ Technologies Used

-- Programming Language: e.g., html, CSS and JavaScript.
+- Programming Language: html, CSS and JavaScript.